Tupx/Quanty/readme.txt

 1. Please run a virtual server like XAMPP or WAMPP, but we highly recommend to use XAMPP in order for 100% functionality

-2. Please import quanty.sql into PhpMyAdmin in order to import the databases that are used in this web application.
+2. Create a database in PhpMyAdmin, name the database as 'quanty'

+3. Select the database and import quanty.sql into PhpMyAdmin in order to import the tables that are used in this web application.
 The default user settings that are used in PhpMyAdmin:
         server: localhost
         username: root
         password:
    If you have other user, you may change the credentials at scripts > functions.php > $DB_CON

-3. Please save this whole document on htdocs.
+4. Please save this whole document on htdocs.
 If you have other configurations, please save it there.

-4. All the setup is done.
+5. All the setup is done.
 You may open the webpage now based on the configurations of your virtual server (example: localhost/Quanty).
 Please Enjoy the prototype :)